-I initially approached these difficult snare drums the same way I would any other snare drum.
-My basic snare drum set up.
+I initially approached these difficult snare drums the same way I would any other of my snare drums.
+My “basic” snare drum set up.
 But they didn’t sound good.
 So I would start over again doing the same things I did the first time.
 No improvement.
 They still didn’t sound right.
 But before I gave up and got rid of the drum, I decided to get creative and approach those drums differently.
 Here are some tips and trick I use fixing difficult snare drums so they sound great.

 Snare side heads are a little easier to select.
+Not as many options.
 Basically, I choose a 3 mil clear head.
 I recommend Evans 300 Snare Side or Aquarian Classic Clear Snare Side.
-But if I need more snare response I use 2 mil Evans 200 Snare Side or Orchestral 200.
+But if I need more snare response I will use 2 mil Evans 200 Snare Side or Orchestral 200.

 Out of Round Metal Shells

-Fixing difficult snare drums can sometimes be as easy a tuning the heads.
+Fixing difficult snare drums can sometimes be as easy as tuning the heads.
 In most situations, I set my initial head tensions with a Drum Dial.
 Because I like a crisp snare drum sound, the batter head is set around 85 and the snare side head is set around 80.
-Note that even though the tension is lower on the snare side head, the pitch is actually higher due to the different thickness of the heads.
+Note: Even though the tension is lower on the snare side head, the pitch is actually higher due to the different thickness of the heads.

 Traditionally, I have used Puresound Custom Pro Snare Wires.
 They are well made and usually give me the sound I am looking for.
 But recently, I have discovered some interesting alternatives.

-I really like Fat Cat Dual-adjustable Snappy Snares.
+I like Fat Cat Dual-adjustable Snappy Snares.
 They make 18, 20 and 24 strand models.

 What is unique about these snare wires, is that there is an independent group of wires in the center that are tension adjustable.
 I start by adjusting the snare strainer tension for a full snare sound at a forte dynamic level.
 Then I loosen (slightly) the center wire group (using the included wrench) to get a clean un-choked response at a pianissimo dynamic level.
 Fat Cats are some of the best wires I have used and the Dual-adjustable mechanism is a great idea to achieve a full snare response from soft to loud dynamic levels.

-Finally, for a more articulate – dry concert/orchestral sound, I use Grover Pro Percussion CX–Concert Xtreme Combo.
+Finally, if I am looking for a more articulate – dry concert/orchestral sound, I use Grover Pro Percussion CX–Concert Xtreme Combo.
 They combine the sensitivity of steel curly wire snares (center) with the crispness of medium-thin gauge cable wires (outside).

 Snare Drum Rims

 Most modern snare drums today come with 2.3mm to 3.0mm triple flange rims.
 But older-vintage snare drums came with lighter 1.6mm rims.
 Lighter rims can “open up” the sound of a dull “boxy” drum.
-Be aware of these weight differences when buying replacements for vintage drums.
-And finally, don’t overlook die cast rims.
+Be aware of these weight differences when buying replacement rims for vintage drums.
+And finally, don’t overlook die cast rims if needed.
 These heavier rims can reduce resonance and add focus to the sound which is why they are standard on most concert/orchestral snare drums.
 And always replace any metal rod washers with ABS or nylon washers.

 Fixing difficult snare drums has made me realize once again that “one size does not fit all”.
 Especially when it comes to achieving your desired snare drum sound.
 Be willing to experiment and try different heads, snare wires, tuning and even rims.
 Whatever it takes.
 Each drum will have its own unique sound.
+If you want all your snare drums to sound the same than why own more than one?
 Let the drum decide.
 Let your ears decide.
 Be creative and imaginative.
 Some of my favorite snare drums today were the ones that initially gave me the most difficulty and required the most attention and effort.